jaminyah/LinodeHugoNginx/Host a Static Website with Hugo and NGINX.md

 ```

-Logging into your Linode server, with the SSH command at the Terminal console, and using the `ls` command should show the "public" directory.
-Included in this directory is the contents of the static site.
+Logging into your Linode server with the SSH command, at the Terminal console and using the `ls` command, should show the "public" directory.
+Included in this directory are the contents of the static site.

 ```bash
 username@localhost:~$ ls